Capturing k-ary Existential Second Order Logic with k-ary Inclusion-Exclusion Logic: The expressive power of INEX[ ]

-\begin{remark} By Theorem \ref{the: Expressing ESO[k]-formula with INEX[k]}, for each $\ESOset[k]$-formula $\Phi(R)$, for which $R$ is at most $k$-ary, there exists an $\INEXset[k]$-formula $\varphi(\tuple y\,)$ such that for all $X\neq\emptyset$: Without the requirement of non-empty teams and the arity restriction on $R$, this would be the converse of Theorem \ref{the: Expressing INEX[k]-formula with ESO[k]}.
-But due the empty team property of INEX, the left side of the equivalence is always true for the empty team and any formula of INEX.
+Without the requirement of non-empty teams and the arity restriction on $R$, this would be the converse of Theorem \ref{the: Expressing INEX[k]-formula with ESO[k]}.
+But due empty team property of INEX, the left side of the equivalence is always true for the empty team and any formula of INEX.
 Thus, when defining classes of relations with INEX, we can only define such classes that include the empty relation.
 The arity restriction is also necessary since it can be shown that for any $k$ there are ESO[$k$]-definable properties of ($k 1$)-ary relations $X(\tuple y\,)$ that cannot be defined in INEX[$k$].
 A~proof for this claim will be presented in a future work by the author. \end{remark}

-Since Theorem \ref{the: Expressing INEX[k]-formula with ESO[k]} and Theorem \ref{the: Expressing ESO[k]-formula with INEX[k]} can also be proven for $\INEXset[k]$- and $\ESOset[k]$-sentences, we obtain the following corollary:
+Since Theorem \ref{the: Expressing INEX[k]-formula with ESO[k]} and Theorem \ref{the: Expressing ESO[k]-formula with INEX[k]} can also be proven for $\INEXset[k]$- and $\ESOset[k]$-sentences, we obtain the following corollary.

 \begin{corollary} On the level of sentences \emph{INEX[$k$]} captures the expressive power of \emph{ESO[$k$]}.
 In particular, $\INEX[1]$ captures $\EMSO$. \end{corollary}

 As a direct corollary we also obtain a strict arity hierarchy for INEX, since the arity hierarchy for ESO (with arbitrary vocabulary) is strict, as shown by Ajtai \cite{Ajtai83} in 1983.
 As mentioned in the introduction, $k$-ary dependence and independence logics capture the fragment of ESO where at most ($k 1$)-ary functions can be quantified.
 This fragment differs from ESO[$k$] at least when $k$ is one or two -- and presumably for any~$k$.
 Hence it appears that INEX[$k$] does not correspond to $l$-ary independence logic for any $k$ and $l$, even though without arity bounds these two logics are equivalent.